Engineering time, space and place.

 Wissahickon, 7″ x 28″ oil on panel 2015

 Steve and I met in Normandy, France where we studied landscape painting with the formidable Jason Berger.
 Decades later we have reconnected, I’m happy to say.
 And though I moved into more of a performative and writing life – Steve is still deeply painting.
-He is an Assistant Professor of Art at Saint Joseph’s University and his work has been featured in many solo and group shows, and is collected in both private and public collections.
+He is a Professor of Art at Saint Joseph’s University and his work has been featured in many solo and group shows, and is collected in both private and public collections.
 These days I’ve been in research mode around process and protocols with making work.
 Having looked at and admired Steve’s work for a long time now, I was grateful for the opportunity to sit down and talk to him about it.

 Oh, and thrilled to say that I am the proud owner of one of his paintings.
 I love living with it.

 Point Of Departure

 Old Men, 5″ x 20″ oil on panel 2014

 SC: Before I started painting these landscapes, which was not that long ago – 2007, 2008 – I was painting big, drippy geometric abstractions.
 And in the studio there was a little block of wood, 1’ x 5’ inches, I drew a little landscape on it.
 I thought well, that’s sort of interesting.
 The vastness of that space just got amplified.
 That’s what really started me on this – something so vast on something so small.